 We have established stock ownership guidelines for our directors and executive officers.
-Under our guidelines, each officer and director is required to retain 33 1/3% of the total number of option shares then-issued upon exercise net of any shares withheld for income tax purposes.
-In addition, officers and directors are required to retain 33 1/3% of the shares owned on June 1, 2009 (the date that the stock ownership guidelines were adopted), although the Board may determine to waive the requirement that shares be retained under certain circumstances.
+Under our guidelines, each officer and director is required to retain 331⁄2% of the total number of option shares then-issued upon exercise.
+In addition, officers and directors are required to retain 331⁄2% of the shares owned on June 1, 2009 (the date that the stock ownership guidelines were adopted), although the Board may determine to waive the requirement that shares be retained under certain circumstances.